National unity government: South Africa

-The interim constitution negotiated by the multi-party negotiations to end apartheid that started in 1990 allowed all parties that gained more than 10% of the vote to participate in a Government of National Unity.
+The interim constitution negotiated by the multi-party negotiations to end apartheid that started in 1990 allowed all parties that gained more than 5% of the vote to participate in a Government of National Unity.
 The new government that was elected in the 1994 general election therefore had members from many political parties in the cabinet.
-This government of national unity lasted until the 1999 general election, although it was dominated by the African National Congress and a reported lack of shared decision-making prompted the second-largest party, the National Party, to withdraw from the GNU in 1996.
+This government of national unity lasted until the 1999 general election, although it was dominated by the African National Congress (ANC) and a reported lack of shared decision-making prompted the second-largest party, the National Party, to withdraw from the GNU in 1996.

+In the 2024 South African general election, support for the ruling ANC party significantly declined.
+The ANC remained the largest party but lost the parliamentary majority that it had held since the inaugural post-apartheid election in 1994, which required negotiations between parties on the formation of a government.
+On 14 June 2024, the ANC, the Democratic Alliance (DA), the Inkatha Freedom Party (IFP) and the Patriotic Alliance (PA), agreed to form a coalition which they referred to as a 'Government of National Unity' (GNU), led by the ANC's Cyril Ramaphosa who was re-elected President of South Africa with the support of the parties who then formed part of the GNU.
+A further six parties subsequently joined the GNU to form a grand coalition of ten parties, with jointly 287 seats in the 400 seat parliament (72%).
+The additional parties which joined towards the end of June 2024 were the GOOD Party; Rise Mzansi; Al Jama-ah; the Pan Africanist Congress of Azania (PAC), the United Democratic Movement (UDM) and the Freedom Front Plus.
+These members of the GNU signed a statement of intent with the African National Congress.

 Sri Lanka

 Following the fall of the Mahinda Rajapaksa regime, the United National Party who won the 2015 elections formed a National Unity Government with the main opposition Sri Lanka Freedom Party Under Maithripala Sirisena and Ranil Wickramasinghe.

 Sweden

 Sweden has only had one national unity government; The Hansson III Cabinet during World War II.
 The government was made up of all parties in the parliament except the Communist party which was considered to be pro-Soviet and hence unreliable.
 The government consisted of six ministers from the Social Democratic party (including prime minister Per Albin Hansson), three from the Right Wing party, three from the Liberal People's party, three from the Farmer's League and two nonpartisan politicians.
 The ultimate goal of this government's policy was to keep Sweden out of the war, which they also succeeded with.
 The Hansson government introduced censorship of press, literature and culture, which was applied to both pro-nazi and pro-communist propaganda.
 The government also approved departures from the neutrality policy to keep Sweden out of the war.